ZGZOO/muggles-library/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
+- Find and use external api
+- Render data on page
+- Allow user to click on the info and see the details in another router

 #### PostMVP EXAMPLE
+- Allow user to search for any info about characters, houses, spells
+- Search bar has suggestions

 ## Components